 Planting trees: Our mission continues!

 It is March, and that means it is time to plant trees and expand our forest.
-A team of Green Core volunteers are heading to France to plant 3.500 beech and oak trees over an area of 1.35 hectares.
-After our success of planting trees in the previous years, the Green Core mission continues.
+A team of Green Core volunteers are heading to France to plant 3.500 beech and oak trees.
+After our success in planting trees in the previous years, the Green Core mission continues.

-This year, the Green Core volunteers will plant beech and oak trees on land 2.
-Land 2 is one of the 12 lands located in Brittany, in France.
-The land size is 1.35 hectares with a surrounding stone wall.
+This year, the Green Core volunteers will plant beech and oak trees in our forest in Brittany, France.
 Now, the land is a property of growing weeds.
 Together with our sponsors we will turn it into a forest and sustain biodiversity.

 We start the planting process by clearing the land for our trees to grow tall and strong.
 The ground must first be cleared and ploughed before the trees can be planted.
 The trees are still very short when planted.
 The surrounding weeds need to be cleared for the tree to have all the space, nutrients, and sunlight to grow.